-May God the Father, who led the wise men by the shining of a star to find the Christ, the Light from Light, lead you also in your pilgrimage to find the Lord:
+May God the Father,

+who led the wise men

+by the shining of a star to find the Christ,

+the Light from Light,

+lead you also in your pilgrimage to find the Lord:

-♣ and the blessing of God almighty, the Father, the Son, and the Holy Spirit, be with you and with those whom you love, now and for ever.
+the Father, the Son, and the Holy Spirit,

+be with you and with those whom you love,

+now and for ever.

+People Amen.

+(Please sit)